 Reinventing the Toilet

-Even in urban areas, more than 2 billion people live without services and infrastructure for the safe disposal of human waste, which can result in contaminated drinking water.
+Around the world, some 2.4 billion people lack access to toilets or improved sanitation, and more than 1 billion people resort to open defecation—a practice that poses significant health and environmental risks.
+Even in urban areas, more than 2 billion people live without the services or infrastructure for the safe disposal of human waste, which can result in contaminated drinking water.
 Diarrhea caused by poor sanitation and unsafe water kills more than 300,000 children each year.

 Turning Human Waste into Fuel and Disinfected Water